BEMRosetta/BEMRosetta/README.md

 Added Nemoh and [HAMS](https://github.com/YingyiLiu/HAMS) launcher.
 It can loadexisting files from HAMS, Nemoh or ANSYS AQWA, it lets you editing it, and creates the set of files to launch Nemoh and HAMS from a .bat file (it replaces the classic Nemoh MATLAB launcher)

-### - Bonus
+### - Time domain simulations

-BEMRosetta now includes an OpenFAST .out/.outb file reader, designed to be very easy to use.
+BEMRosetta includes a time domain simulations viewer supporting OpenFAST, Deeplines Wind, Ansys AQWA Naut and csv formats, designed to be very easy to use.
-It includes an online mode for updating the plot while the simulation is in progress.
 Files may be opened by drag and drop, and parameters are filtered by name or units.

 <p align="center"><img src="https://github.com/izabala123/BEMRosetta/blob/master/other/md%20resources/FAST_Reader.png" width="800" title="OpenFAST .out/.outb reader"></p>

+### - OrcaFlex command line

+If you have an [OrcaFlex](https://www.orcina.com/orcaflex/) licence, the command line version allows you to perform operations not available directly in OrcaWave/OrcaFlex, like:
+- Calculating hydrodynamic coefficients with OrcaWave.
+- Performing time domain simulations with OrcaWave.
+- Save the results of time domain simulations to .csv files.

 ### - Other